-With this approach, you write the formula to only use the dimension value you choose.
+When modeling accounts in Workday, you write the formula to only use the dimension value you choose.
 In this example, we will look to only calculate based on the LoanCategory.

 To obtain the Principal Balance for only the loans with a LoanCategory of ‘Commercial Real Estate’, we can write the formula like this, checking that the ROW.LoanCategory = “commercial real estate”.